elap733/NBA-Injuries-Analysis/README.md

 Interestingly there appears to be an unbelievable result - zero games were missed for rest in 2018.
 I closely inspected the data and confirmed that 'rest' is not listed on any of the transaction notes.
 Yet [media reports](https://www.nbcsports.com/philadelphia/nba-insider-tom-haberstroh/kawhi-leonards-regular-season-rest-could-topple-warriors-dynasty) suggest that players did indeed miss games for rest in 2018 - just like any other season.
 I believe this result reflects a [change](https://www.espn.com/nba/story/_/id/20851002/nba-board-governors-votes-pass-legislation-draft-lottery-reform-guidelines-resting-healthy-players) in how NBA teams are reporting (or not reporting) rest days.
 The increase in games missed for rest in 2015 and 2016 was widely panned by fans and the [media](https://www.cbssports.com/nba/news/everything-you-need-to-know-about-the-nbas-rest-controversy-including-solutions/).
 Fans were understandably unhappy to show up to games see their favorite players play sit on the bench despite being healthy.
 The absence of reported rest games in 2018 may be the result of NBA teams "disguising" rest games to avoid further fan and media backlash.
 Rather than noting a missed game was due to rest, teams may be choosing to attribute the missed game to some minor "injury".

-While the number of games missed for rested in the 2018 season was certainly non-zero, I do wonder if the NBA's revised rest policy has actually driven down that number relative to prior seasons
+While the number of games missed for rest in the 2018 season was certainly non-zero, I do wonder if the NBA's revised rest policy has actually driven down that number relative to prior seasons.

 The 2018 NBA season withstanding, my initial suspicion - that increased injuries may be due to players getting fewer games off for rest - does not seem to be supported by the data.
 The 2017 season had both a high number of games missed due to injury and games missed for rest.

 #### Player Usage

-One possible explanation for the increase injuries may be that player demographics have changed over time.
+One possible explanation for the increase in injuries may be that player demographics have changed over time.
 Is the average player age increasing?
 Did players in 2017 and 2018 come into the start of the season with more "wear and tear" (career minutes) than in prior seasons (2010-2016)?
 Let's investigate these questions in the plots below.

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/distplot_age_all.png)

-**Fig.12: Distribution plot comparing player ages in the 2010-2016 seasons(blue curve) and 2017-2018 seasons (red curve)** [Code to recreate plot]( https://github.com/elap733/NBA-Injuries-Analysis/blob/master/src/d04_visualization/plot_distplots_age_minutes.py)<br/>*Additional figure note: Only includes players averaging 10 minutes per game.*
+**Fig.12: Distribution plot comparing player ages in the 2010-2016 seasons (blue curve) and 2017-2018 seasons (red curve)** [Code to recreate plot]( https://github.com/elap733/NBA-Injuries-Analysis/blob/master/src/d04_visualization/plot_distplots_age_minutes.py)<br/>*Additional figure note: Only includes players averaging 10 minutes per game.*

 Fig 12 compares the distribution of player ages (all players averaging 10 MPPG in a given season) in the 2010-2016 seasons and the 2017-2018 seasons.
-The distributions appear fairly similar, however we do see some subtle differences particularly in the 35-40 year demographic, and evidence that the 2010-2016 seasons may have actually had an older player population than the 2017-2018 seasons.
+The distributions appear fairly similar, however we do see some subtle differences particularly in the 35-40 year demographic as well as evidence that the 2010-2016 seasons may have actually had an older player population than the 2017-2018 seasons.

 ![Fig](https://github.com/elap733/NBA-Injuries-Analysis/blob/master/results/01_plots/distplot_min_all.png)

 **Fig.13: Distribution plot comparing career minutes played entering each of the 2010-2016 seasons (blue curve) and each of the 2017-2018 seasons (red curve)** [Code to recreate plot]( https://github.com/elap733/NBA-Injuries-Analysis/blob/master/src/d04_visualization/plot_distplots_age_minutes.py) <br/>*Additional figure notes: Only includes players averaging 10 minutes per game.*

 Fig 13 compares the distribution of all players' career minutes entering a given season.
-The distributions closely overlap, though the 2010-2016 seasons do seemed to be skewed ever so slightly to the right(higher career minutes), consistent with the age trends in Fig. 12
+The distributions closely overlap, though the 2010-2016 seasons do seemed to be skewed ever so slightly to the right (higher career minutes), consistent with the age trends in Fig. 12

 We can also look at the demographics of injured player, to see if there are any interesting trends there.